axios/axios/.github/ISSUE_TEMPLATE.md

 - If you aren't sure that the issue is caused by axios or you just need help, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/axios) or [our chat](https://gitter.im/mzabriskie/axios).
 - If you're reporting a bug, ensure it isn't already fixed in the latest axios version.
 - If you need a new feature there's a chance it's already implemented in a [library](https://github.com/axios/axios/blob/master/ECOSYSTEM.md) or you can implement it using [interceptors](https://github.com/axios/axios#interceptors).
+- Don't remove any title of the issue template, or it will be treated as invalid by the bot.

 **⚠️👆 Delete the instructions before submitting the issue 👆⚠️**